-If you’re looking to explore Holland, Volendam might be just right for you.
-This small fishing village on the North Sea has been around since at least the 14th Century and has remained largely unchanged since those days.
+If you want to explore Holland, Volendam might be right for you.
+This small fishing village on the North Sea has been around since at least the 14th Century and has remained largely unchanged.

 Volendam, the Netherlands, is a picturesque village only 21 kilometers from the Dutch capital, Amsterdam.
 We’ll discuss what Volendam is known for and why it’s definitely worth the day trip from Amsterdam.

-Today, Volendam is known as one of the most charming villages in all of Europe thanks to its narrow cobbled streets lined with wooden houses and colorful flowers.
+Today, Volendam is known as one of Europe’s most charming villages, thanks to its narrow cobbled streets lined with wooden houses and colorful flowers.
 The best part about visiting?
 Everything feels like it came straight out of a fairy tale.

 Explore the Volendam region on an E-scooter.
 We will provide you with a modern and silent E-scooter, all necessary safety gear, a helmet and we take care of the charging.
 It's your time to explore the beautiful countryside of North Holland.
 Visit typical Dutch villages like Broek in Waterland, Edam & Marken.